 Update - March 2014

 Our latest newsletter can be found on the Publications page

 Please see the journey impact page for more Traffic Management information.

 Download a plan of the scheme in PDF format which shows the preferred route and associated improvements.

 There is ongoing activity on all aspects of the scheme, a lot of which can be seen as you travel along the A11.

-Good progress has been made on the new northbound and southbound carriageways, with two-way traffic now running on some new sections of carriageway.
+Two-way traffic is now running on some new sections of carriageway.
 This will allow construction work to start on opposing parts of the carriageway.

 Bridge construction continues at the B1112 underpass and the non-motorised user underpass.

-Work to the new junction at the B1106 continues.
-We are working on realigning the existing road across the new bridge.
+Work around the new junction at the B1106 continues.

 What is happening?